We build programs to meet the needs of journalists and news organizations so they can succeed on the web.

 We work with journalists, news organizations and entrepreneurs to drive innovation in the news industry.

-We provide trainings in Google's tools for journalism.
+We provide training on Google's tools for journalism.

-Explore over 40 lessons on Google products and tools, designed specifically for journalists.
+Explore more than 40 lessons on Google products and tools, designed specifically for journalists.

 We conduct research on topics critical to the future of journalism.

-We conducted an ethnographic study on how audiences experience VR and what that means for journalism
+Our ethnographic study examined how audiences experience VR and what that means for journalism.

-We conducted a study on the current state of data journalism and the challenges the field faces today.
+We studied the current state of data journalism and the challenges the field faces.

-Since 2013, Google has partnered with the Reuters Institute for the Study of Journalism at Oxford University to co-sponsor the Digital News Report, an annual report which surfaces new insights on digital news consumption in 26 countries including the US and UK.
+Since 2013, Google has partnered with the Reuters Institute for the Study of Journalism at Oxford University to co-sponsor the annual Digital News Report, which surfaces insights on digital news consumption in 26 countries including the US and UK.

 The Google News Lab contributed to the expansion of the ICFJ Global Newsroom survey, which sheds light on how news media professionals use digital tools and technology for reporting and storytelling.

 The Google News Lab partnered with the ASNE, an organization focused on leadership development and journalism-related issues, to support their survey around diversity in American newsrooms.